Thursday, December 18, 2025

 “Serena, soon but not yet.
 The conclusion is weak.”

 “None of this is about a book, husband, not really.
-It’s about Raul, right, the way he did it, just left, without a word?
-I know what it’s done to you.”
+It’s about Raul, right, the way he did it, abandoned everthing and everybody, without a word?
+I know what it’s done to you.
+It's gotten into your head.”

 “Partly, maybe, but it’s only because of him I’m even doing this book.”